yuliha/filter_response/README.md

-## Filter response
+# Filter response
 filter response for texture classification

 ___
 The code is designed for texture classification of clothing.

-#####The repository contains:
+####The repository contains:

 1. main code: MR8filterresponse.py
- - input: loads an image and mask
+ - input: loads an image and a mask
- - output: MR8 filter response for a given sampled square size, from a given clothing label. spatially averaged and ravelled to give a 1d final vector.
+ - output: MR8 filter response for a given sampled square size, from a given clothing label of the image. spatially averaged and ravelled to give a 1d final vector.

 2. code for the filters